atyryshkina/algorithm-performance-analysis/howto2.md

   - parameters whose names end with "|\__identifier__"
 2. Remove any categorical parameters whose number of unique categories exceed a threshhold

-With these filters, we are able to remove most of the parameters that are either identifiers or label.
+With these filters, we are able to remove most of the parameters that are either identifiers or labels.
 Since identifiers and labels are more likely to negatively affect and add noise to the results of a machine learning model we are more concerned with removing these than removing reduntant parameters.

 #### attribute preprocessing